Note: Intake for September of 2019 will commence on October 1, 2018 through the Ontario Colleges Application Service (OCAS).

 An ability to foster resilience and self-advocacy with young people and their families will contribute to achieving social justice and be the cornerstone of your professional identity.
 Field placements will give you on-the-job training in a variety of environments.

 - A comprehensive, hands-on program will teach you how to effectively help youth and children in need

 - Field placements each year provide hands-on experience with community organizations

 - You will learn about key CYC issues including oppression and racism, healing and wellness, crisis intervention and social justice

 - Program is directly connected with several community partners

-Graduates of this advanced diploma program are qualified to pursue careers serving vulnerable and high risk children and youth and their families in categories such as: Child & Family Disclosure Worker, Child & Youth Worker, Intake Screener, Program Assistant, Children Services Worker, Clinical Administrative Assistant and Early Intervention & Aftercare Worker.
+Graduates of this advanced diploma program are qualified to pursue careers serving vulnerable and high risk children and youth and their families in categories such as: Child & Family Disclosure Worker, Child & Youth Worker, Intake Screener, Program Assistant, Children Services Worker, Clinical Administrative Assistant, Case Manager, Addictions Worker, Residential Worker and Early Intervention & Aftercare Worker.
 Settings that Child and Youth Care Practitioners are employed include; mental health residential and day treatment centres and outreach programs, child welfare case management, group homes and foster home networks, schools including alternative school programs, youth justice custody facilities and community programs including diversion programs, substance abuse prevention and residential treatment programs, early intervention and prevention programs, adolescent psychiatric inpatient and community based programs.

 Explore careers, current wages, employment stats, job postings, and associated education & training.